Research integrity and good scientific practices

-Scientific integrity involves the observance and promotion of ethical principles and professional responsibilities in research, which inspire and guarantee good practise.
+Research integrity involves the observance and promotion of ethical principles and professional responsibilities in the exercise of research, which inspire and guarantee good scientific practices.

-Scientific integrity corresponds to a behaviour pattern in research characterised by the observance and promotion of ethical and deontological principles that inspire and guarantee a rigorous and responsible praxis.
+Research integrity corresponds to a standard of conduct in research, characterized by the observance and promotion of ethical and deontological principles that inspire and guarantee rigorous and responsible practices.

 Good practises are a series of individual and organisational actions and behaviours based on the fundamental values of science, that express the principles and responsibilities that scientific integrity implies.
 Good scientific practices support responsible conduct in research.

 Conflicts of interest arise in situations where the proper performance of public professional obligations and responsibilities, professional criteria or judgement, or undertaking the institutional mission may be unduly influenced by private or secondary interests.
 Conflicts of interest should NOT be classified as research malpractice, but if not managed properly they clearly represent a threat to research integrity.

 Deviations from scientific good practises